-Wings, machines and their components can be changed by decision of the pilot in command at any times with no restrictions except after registering such equipment with Competition Director.
+Wings, machines and their components can be changed by decision of the pilot in command at any times with no restrictions except after registering such equipment with Competition Director or Chief Marshal.

-It is allowed to change and use any equipment, part of an equipment or it's components, including the wing, as long as all possible equipment is declared and registered with Competition Director before use and marked accordingly if required.
+It is allowed to change and use any equipment, part of an equipment or it's components, including the wing, as long as all possible equipment is declared and registered with Competition Director or Chief Marshal before their use and marked accordingly if required.